Zog08/memory-game-MP2/README.md

   removed instantly
 -the board enabled multiple cards to be flipped in one go if you moved quick enough. (lockboard function Code Sketch youtube video 9 of 11)
 - double clicking on a card made the game think it was doing its second click on the already revealed card.
+- when revealing last card for final match the alert shows before last card is flipped. added timeout to allow time to view last card

 learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube learning for shuffle - code sketch - 11/11 memory game youtube tutroial. grid, flexboc